 If the tree is on Incommunities land please call 0845 120 8171.

 If the request to inspect a tree meets current priorities we aim to inspect it within 4 to 6 weeks.
 If works are identified these will be given a “work priority”.
 Where there is high risk of harm these will be dealt with immediately or in an appropriate timescale; medium to low risk trees are placed in the works queue and are generally dealt with in date order.

 Descriptions such as “dangerous” and “safe” are relative – there is no single definition.
-We will refer to a tree as “dangerous” when there is judged to be an “unacceptable” risk that the tree will fail and cause significant harm to people or property.
+We will refer to a tree as “dangerous” when it is judged to be an “unacceptable” risk that the tree will fail and cause significant harm to people or property.
 The Quantitative Tree Risk Assessment methodology has been adopted to help determine the level of risk posed by an individual tree.
 Broadly, if there is a risk in the region of 1/10,000 or higher of a tree failure that may result in significant harm in the next 12 months then we will do what is reasonably practicable to reduce the likelihood of harm occurring.
 A tree is generally regarded as being “safe” when the likelihood of failure is moving below 1/10,000.